NicholasAngel999/obsidian-notes/Second Semester/Dissertation proposal.md

 Keegan, John, *Intelligence in War: Knowledge of the Enemy From Napoleon to Al-Qaeda*, (Random House, 2010)

-Goodman, Michael S, _The Official History of the Joint Intelligence Committee.
-Volume I, From the Approach of the Second World War to the Suez Crisis_ (Routledge, 2014)

 Sweetman, John, _Bomber Crew : Taking on the Reich_ (Abacus, 2005)